boldbi/bold-bi-docs/docs/resource-migration/migrate-dashboards-offline/upload-dashboards.md

 **How to use auto mapping in BoldBI:**

-1. Upload a set of dashboards that is having a common data source used across them.
+1. Upload a set of dashboards that have a common data source used across them.

    ![Need attention dashboards](/static/assets/resource-migration/migrate-dashboards-offline/images/auto-map-dashboard-list.png)

 2. Now configure the data source in any one of the dashboards.
-Once the configuration is completed, an alert popup will show the list of dashboards where the same data source has been used as shown below.
+Once the configuration is completed, an alert popup will show the list of dashboards where the same data source has been used.

    ![Configure button](/static/assets/resource-migration/migrate-dashboards-offline/images/auto-map-configure-datasource.png)

-3. Once the required dashboards have been selected, click on the `Yes Configure` button to change the configuration state of the same data source across the selected dashboards as `Completed`.
+3. Once the required dashboards have been selected, click on the `Yes Configure` button to change the configuration state of the same data source across the selected dashboards to `Completed`.

    ![Configured dashboards](/static/assets/resource-migration/migrate-dashboards-offline/images/auto-map-configured-dashboard-list.png)

- > **NOTE:** For this functionality to work, make sure that the dashboards are downloaded again, and the BoldBI version should be (>6.7).
+ > **NOTE:** In order for this functionality to work, please ensure that the dashboards are downloaded again and that the BoldBI version is greater than 6.7.

  ### Bulk category update

-This feature enables you to update categories for selected dashboards seamlessly as well as perform bulk deletion.
+This feature enables you to update categories for selected dashboards seamlessly and perform bulk deletion.

 **How to use bulk category update in BoldBI:**

-1. Select the uploaded dashboards as follows,
+1. Select the uploaded dashboards as follows:

    To select uploaded dashboards, you have two options:

-    * You can choose all the dashboards by clicking the `Select All` check box.
+    * You can choose all the dashboards by clicking the `Select All` checkbox.

       ![Bulk category select all](/static/assets/resource-migration/migrate-dashboards-offline/images/bulk-select-all.png)

-    * Alternatively, you can individually select one or multiple dashboards using the check boxes within each dashboard list tile.
+    * Alternatively, you can individually select one or multiple dashboards using the checkboxes within each dashboard list tile.

       ![Bulk category multiple select](/static/assets/resource-migration/migrate-dashboards-offline/images/bulk-multiple-select.png)